lanl/pyDNA_EPBD/docs/source/index.rst

       conda activate pydnaepbd_pypy39_conda
       python setup.py install

+      # Run your first pyDNA-EPBD simulation.
-      # Test to see if installation is successfull, run the following command.
-This will show that P5 BDs are already computed in the "outputs" directory
+      # This will generate P5 wild and mutant sequence breathing dynamics in the "outputs" directory.
       python pydna_epbd/run.py --config_filepath examples/p5/configs.txt

-      # The other libraries to analyze the DNA breathing dynamics (BD) can be installed using the following command:
+      # The other libraries to analyze the DNA breathing dynamics can be installed using the following command:
       conda install -c conda-forge scikit-learn scipy pandas matplotlib seaborn -y
       # The above libraries can be dependent on the following system environments.
       sudo apt install libopenblas-dev  pkg-config libopenblas64-dev pypy-dev